shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 ## 3. Expected Behavior

-The following behaviors are expected to be used as a resource for ride leaders to know what is expected of rides that are listed on the shift calendar, these are expected behaviors for all rides:
+The following behaviors are expected to be used as a resource for ride leaders to know what is expected of rides that are listed on the Shift calendar, these are expected behaviors for all rides:

 * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 * Be inclusive, friendly, inviting, and helpful to those around you.
 There may be participants who are rarely on a bicycle and it’s important to foster those people who may not be as seasoned a rider as you.
 * Exercise consideration and respect in your speech and actions, as well as in the descriptions of listings on the calendar.
 * Attempt collaboration before conflict.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
 * Be mindful of your surroundings and of your fellow participants.
 Alert those who are helping you lead the ride if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-Report bad actors who violate the code of conduct to Shift via your ride listing if you are having issues with repeated behavior.
+Report bad actors who violate the Code of Conduct to Shift via your ride listing if you are having issues with repeated behavior.
 * Remember that rides are open to everyone and take place in public; please be respectful to all road users, sidewalk users, and those enjoying the public spaces where rides might find themselves.
 * Refrain from insulting, harassing, demeaning, or otherwise with respect to other events and other ride leaders in the community.
 Report behavior if you see it and do not attack others.

-Expected Behavior For Adult (21) Rides:
+Expected behavior for "Adult (21+)" rides:

 * If your ride features adult content or behavior (drinking at a bar, visiting a 21+ establishment) you must tag your ride as 21+ to let people know that there is a minimum age for attendance.
 * Make a good faith effort to include applicable trigger warnings for your event, let people know in the description and at the event that there may be: Fireworks, Nudity, Adult Endeavors (like bikeporn or a strip club ride) planned for your ride.

-Expected Behavior For Family-Friendly Rides:
+Expected behavior for "Family-Friendly" rides:

 * Stay together as a group and follow all traffic safety laws.
 * Helmets are required, by law, for persons under the age of 16 and encouraged for adults.